bassforte123/Pushing-The-Limits/README.md

 Boss DPS Cap:
 Lets you reduce the effect of the Boss DPS Cap which prevents most powerful builds from killing bosses too quickly.

+Special Thanks to the Mod the Gungeon Discord and especially SpecialAPI and Captain Pretzel whom were tremendously helpful in giving advice and giving a framework to build off of.